trishmapow/ibus-german/README.md

 1. Download the raw file from https://www1.dict.cc/translation_file_request.php?l=e
 2. Move the file to the `ibus-german` folder and rename to `dictcc.txt`
-3. Run `python3 dictcc.py` once which will parse the file and output to `parsed_dictcc.txt`.
+3. Run `python3 dictcc.py` once which will parse the file and output to `de_parsed_dictcc.txt` and `en_parsed_dictcc.txt`.
 This may take ~30s.
+These files are sorted in German/English for faster lookups.
+(Approximate size ~100MB each)
 4. Run `sudo make install`

 Old instructions: to install, type `make install`.
 If your ibus isn't on /usr/share/ibus, or you want to install to /usr/local, you can pass any of `PREFIX`, `DATADIR`, and `SYSCONFDIR` to `make`.
 You can also pass `DESTDIR` to aid in packaging, or `PYTHON` to use a different Python executable.